gilnam74/vex-sneppet/Python.md

 ```

 ##### Create node in the scene
 To create any node wiyh Python you have to set parent node for that.
+Create Geometry node in OBJ context.
 ```python
 import hou
 # Create transform node inside geo1